anaseto/gruid/README.md

 The **paths** package provides efficient implementations of some common pathfinding algorithms that are often used in grid-based games, such as roguelikes.
 You will find implementations of the A\* algorithm, as well as Dijkstra, breadth first, and connected components maps computations.
+See the [movement example](examples/movement/move.go) for an annotated example using A\* and the mouse.

 The **tcell**, **js**, and **sdl** packages in the [drivers sub-directory](drivers/) provide specific rendering and input implementations